 Blanche Cretinon

-Initially attracted by tennis, I want to take an interest in padel to discover the different hidden sides of this sport.
+Initially attracted by tennis, I wanted to take an interest in padel in order to discover the different hidden sides of this sport.
 This is why I decided to join the team of Padel Magazine.
 See you soon on the grounds!